imagineLife/big-site/content/mongo/data-modeling/intro.md

   - latency
   - tolerance to staleness

+See a more complete write-up on describing the workload [here](/mongo/data-modeling/id-the-workload)

 ### ID the relationships between the entities

 In a relational database, this could be like `actors` collection, `reviews` collection and `movies` collection.